COMING SOON: Summer 2025 Release

 a mockup of a mobile device, showing WebViewer embedded in an app.

-Equipped with Apryse, this version of the popular app takes language learning to a whole new level, giving users real texts to practice reading and understanding, outside the sanitized experience of the app.
+Equipped with Apryse, this version of the popular platform takes language learning to a whole new level, giving users real texts to practice reading and understanding, outside the sanitized experience.
 In fact, studies show that immersion and learning languages in a complete context is highly beneficial to learning.
 As shown in this mockup image, users could view and interact with a real restaurant menu, bringing language lessons from the abstract to reality.

-With the Apryse viewer, this app can now support real documents such as PDF and images directly to the app, with built-in UI elements for zooming and scrolling.
+With the Apryse viewer, this web app can now support real documents such as PDF and images directly to the site, with built-in UI elements for zooming and scrolling.

 Annotations